Curriculum: Access to Justice for the Self Represented (SRLN & NCSC 2013)

-These modules are based on the Self-Represented Litigation Network (SRLN) Judicial Curricula which were prepared for the November 2007 conference Access to Justice for the Self Represented at Harvard Law School.
-The original curricula, developed by National Center for State Courts (NCSC), the American Judicature Society, and the National Judicial College with funding from the State Justice Institute, are available here.
+These modules are based on the Self-Represented Litigation Network (SRLN) Judicial Curricula which were prepared for the November 2007 conference Access to Justice for the Self-Represented at Harvard Law School.
+The original curricula, developed by National Center for State Courts (NCSC), the American Judicature Society, and the National Judicial College with funding from the State Justice Institute, are available on our Conference: Harvard Judicial Leadership Conference (SRLN 2007) page.
 The modules below were prepared by the National Center for State Courts’ Center on Court Access to Justice for All with funding from the Public Welfare Foundation.

 Module A. Judges, Ethics and the Self-Represented – The Law Today